Our digital conversion station allows you to:

 - Get data off 3 1/2 floppy disks and media cards

-- Convert old cassette and vinyl tracks to MP3
+- Convert old cassette and vinyl tracks to MP3 (cassette player currently out of commission)

 - See all available equipment and instructions